CSWS Resources for Community Partners

 Student Wages

-Stanford determines the pay rate for each student based on the university’s standard scale for student employee wages and taking into account previous Stanford work experience and the job requirements.
-The suggested minimum wage for 2022-2023 Academic Year CSWS program is in the range of $17-$18 per hour.
-The summer 2023 wage is set at $21.00 per hour.
-(New wage to be confirmed in February 2023) The rate is based on a livable wage for the Stanford and San Francisco Bay Area and is intended to help students with their tuition and education-related expenses.
+Stanford determines the pay rate for each student based on the university’s standard scale for student employee wages and taking into account previous Stanford-related work experience and the job requirements.
+The suggested minimum wage for the 2023-24 Academic Year CSWS program is in the range of $18–$18.75 per hour.
+The summer 2024 wage is set at $22.00 per hour, confirmed in February 2024.
+The rate is based on a livable wage for the San Francisco Bay Area and is intended to help students with their tuition and education-related expenses.

 Student Eligibility

 Students are instructed to confirm their eligibility to participate in the program with the Stanford Financial Aid Office before approaching organizations.
 Many students who are U.S. citizens with financial aid packages from Stanford qualify.
-Students and their partner organizations are responsible for knowing how much money they are making and when they have reached their eligibility limit.
-Students must stop working their CSWS job and stop receiving federal funding once their allocation has been reached.
+Students and their partner organizations are responsible for knowing how much money they earn and when they have reached their eligibility limit.
+Students must stop working their CSWS job, stop logging hours, and stop receiving federal funding once their allocation maximum has been reached.
 Failure to do so will jeopardize future program participation and University federal funding.
-The university does not compensate any hours worked in excess of a student’s approved allocation.
+Students may not be compensated for any hours worked in excess of a student’s approved allocation.

 Partner Organization Eligibility